 custody or visitation?
 Is either parent going to pay support or provide maintenance?
 These are all very important questions that will

 have a direct impact on your future.
 However, just as equally important, is your choice of divorce lawyer.
 Our firm can aggressively

 represent you in this difficult time so that you can confidently move forward through this changing time in your life.

 divorces are very simple and can be handled with a minimum amount of red tape and delay, other divorces are far more complex and can

 take many different courses.
 The following is a basic outline of the simplified divorce process.

-Family Law and Divorce Lawyers here to help for your legal issues with offices in Taylorville and Springfield,
+Family Law and Divorce Lawyers here to help for your legal issues with offices in Taylorville, Springfield and Litchfield,

 7. If the judge approves the agreement, he or she issues a divorce decree that includes the terms to which the parties agreed.
 If

 he or she does not approve it, or if there has been no agreement, the case will return to settlement negotiations or go to trial.

 8. A court may require mediation in certain circumstances.